Robotic Sorting Systems: Robot Management and Layout Design Optimization: Management of High-density Robot Traffic in RSS

-The trajectory of robot in one delivery task should start from one loading station, pass the target outlet corresponding to the destination of parcel, and end at another loading station.
-We define \textit{feasible path} in RC-S: \begin{definition} A feasible path in RC-S is a sequence of VPs and their occupying cycles.
-The trajectories traveled by these VPs during the occupied cycles are connected end-to-end, linking two loading stations at the periphery of the network. \end{definition}
+The trajectory of a robot for a single delivery task starts at a loading station, passes the target outlet corresponding to the parcel's destination, and ends at another loading station.
+We define a \textit{feasible path} under the RC-S scheme as follows: